-Computes a two-sided or one-sided prediction limit for the estimated variance in a future study for a planned sample size.
-The prediction limit uses a variance estimate from a prior study.
+Computes a two-sided or one-sided prediction limit for the estimated variance in a future study for a planned sample size of n.
+The prediction limit uses a variance estimate from a prior study of size n0.

-Several confidence interval sample size functions in this package require a planning value of the estimated variance that is expected in the planned study.
-A one-sided upper variance prediction limit is useful as a variance planning value for the sample size required to obtain a confidence interval with desired width.
+Several confidence interval sample size functions in this package require a planning value of the expected sample variance in the planned study.
+A one-sided upper variance prediction limit is useful as a variance planning value for a conservatively large sample size required to obtain a confidence interval with desired width.
 This strategy for specifying a variance planning value is useful in applications where the population variance in the prior study is assumed to be very similar to the population variance in the planned study.

 Arguments